-Every year, BNPP AM will publicly disclose the top five execution venues used, in terms of trading volumes, to clarify how we achieve best execution for you.
-BNPP AM will also regularly publish reports on information regarding the quality of execution for transactions that we executed against our own books.
+Every year, BNPP AM Belgian Branch will publicly disclose the top five execution venues used, in terms of trading volumes, to clarify how we achieve best execution for you.
+BNPP AM Belgian Branch will also regularly publish reports on information regarding the quality of execution for transactions that we executed against our own books.

-Detailed information regarding the Best execution-Best selection Policy can be found on the BNPP AM website under the "MiFID" footer: www.bnpparibas-am
+Information regarding the Best execution-Best selection Policy can be found on the BNPP AM Belgian Branch website under the "MiFID" footer: www.bnpparibas-am.be.